-Global Positioning Satellite (GPS)-At least two GPS options are available in your Formula boat - a standalone GPS receiver and a combination GPS/Chartplotter.
+Global Positioning Satellite (GPS)-A

+standalone GPS unit is an available option on some FASTech models.
 A GPS provides precise information regarding a vessel's location and speed and can also be used to plan and record trip routes.
-The chartplotter provides additional navigation capabilities, including the use of digitized charts for specific boating areas, which can be purchased in chip format.
-Refer to the manufacturer's owner manual in the Formula Owner Information Binder for specific information relative to your boat's GPS or GPS/Chartplotter.
+Refer to the manufacturer's owner manual in the Formula Owner Information Binder for specific information relative to your boat's GPS.
+Take time to read this manual to take full advantage of this system.

-(GPS/Chart Plotter)

-GPS Unit
+GPS Unit Figure 5-21

-Figure 5-16